ryanhefner/BuildAntTarget/README.md

 Overview
 --------

-A super simple plugin that extends on Sublime Text's existing Ant build support, by extending its flexibility, allowing you to build from any open build file in your project, not just a `build.xml` in the root of your project.
+A super simple plugin that extends Sublime Text's existing Ant build support, by adding more flexibility, allowing you to build from any open build file in your project, not just a `build.xml` in the root of your project.

 It also allows you to select your desired target to build, for projects that have